 Vauxhall's Insignia GSi is a deceptively quick package.
-Jonathan Crouch takes a look.
+Jonathan Crouch takes a look at the improved 230PS version.

-The fastest Vauxhall Insignia, this GSi model, isn't quite as wild as its Insignia VXR predecessor was but it's smarter and arguably faster in the real world.
-Four wheel drive is still a key part of the package based around diesel power, with near 150mph performance.
-Plus hatch and estate options, a slick 8-speed auto gearbox and some clever electronics to get torque to the tarmac.
-It's a lot of car for under £35,000.
+The fastest Vauxhall Insignia, this Gsi model, isn't quite as wild as its Insignia VXR predecessor was but it's smarter and arguably faster in the real world.
+Four wheel drive is still a key part of the package now based around 230PS 2.0-litre petrol power, with near 150mph performance.
+Plus there's a new 9-speed paddleshift auto gearbox and some clever electronics to get torque to the tarmac.
+It's a lot of car for around £35,000.

-Given this Insignia Gsi's lack of the throaty V6 powerplant used in its VXR predecessor model, you might be surprised to hear that Vauxhall has timed it as being faster around the industry's benchmark test track, the infamous Nurburgring Nordschleife; 12 seconds faster in fact.
-That was with a 260PS 2.0-litre petrol turbo plumbed in beneath the bonnet, a unit Vauxhall doesn't now offer.
-So UK Insignia Gsi buyers must be satisfied with a 210PS CDTi turbo diesel.
+This generation Insignia Gsi has never had the throaty V6 powerplant used in its VXR predecessor model, but it has been fitted with quite a variety of engines.
+The original launch fanfare was based around the fact that in 2.0-litre 260PS petrol form, it was faster around the industry's benchmark test track, the infamous Nurburgring Nordschleife; 12 seconds faster in fact.
+But that powertrain didn't last very long for UK buyers and the Insignia Gsi range was quickly slimmed down to a single 210PS CDTi turbo diesel.
+Now that engine's also been discontinued and buyers of this car instead revert to a new 2.0-litre petrol unit with cylinder deactivation, this engine developing 230PS.
 But of course it's not what you have but how you use it.
-This Gsi model's sophisticated intelligent all-wheel drive system uses a state-of-the-art rear torque vectoring system.
+The Brembo brakes and direct steering system of this enhanced Gsi model have been improved but otherwise, all the handling mechanicals remain unchanged.
+This car's sophisticated intelligent all-wheel drive system uses a state-of-the-art rear torque vectoring system.
 Here, a clever twin-clutch set-up - the so-called 'Twinster diff' - can apply torque to one or both of the rear wheels independently.
 When cornering quickly, more torque is sent to the outside rear wheel, improving traction and ensuring that there's far more of a feeling of precision when you turn in.
 That's ideal if, for example, one of your wheels happens to be slightly off the ground, as it might be if you were taking a fast, bumpy turn at speed.
-The CDTi engine is mated to a freshly designed, super-slick 8-speed auto gearbox that comes with the requisite steering wheel paddles.
-It offers 480Nm of torque and a 62mph sprint time of 7.4s.
+This new engine is mated to a freshly designed, super-slick 9-speed auto gearbox that comes with the requisite steering wheel paddles.
+It offers 350Nm of torque and a 62mph sprint time of well under 8s.
 The brand's 'FlexRide' driving modes system is standard, complete with adaptive damping.
+The driver can choose between the driving modes 'Standard', 'Tour', 'Sport' and - exclusively for the Gsi - 'Competition'.

-Whether you choose this car in Grand Sport hatch or Sports Tourer estate form, you'll get a package of subtle sporting styling cues.
-The GSi logo can also be seen at the rear of the car, which carries a spoiler to deliver additional levels of downforce to the rear axle.
+The brand reckons that this improved Insignia Gsi looks smarter - thanks to the adoption of piercing Intellilux LED headlights.
+And the company's stylists believe the car also looks lower and wider than it previously did, thanks to the position of the air inlets with their integrated fog lamps.
+The prominent grille and those slim-line headlamps enhance the wide horizontal design of the front end and provide it with a bold appearance.
+You can now only have a five-door hatch version of this car which, as before, comes with a package of subtle sporting styling cues.
+The Gsi logo can be seen at the rear of the car, which carries a spoiler to deliver additional levels of downforce to the rear axle.
 The rear also features two chrome-edged exhaust pipes, and smart, pronounced chrome air intakes can be found near the front wheels.
-All Insignia GSi's come equipped with unique wheels and tyres, combined with Brembo four-cylinder brakes at the front.
+All Insignia Gsi's come equipped with unique wheels and tyres, combined with Brembo four-cylinder brakes at the front.
 The rims are special 20-inch, flow-formed items, and when combined with the lighter Michelin Pilot Sport 4-S tyre, each item weighs 1.5 kilograms less than the regular 20-inch wheel/tyre on other Insignia models.
 Inside, there are AGR-certified sports seats developed by Vauxhall provide increased lateral support and long-distance comfort.
 These offer ventilation, heating, massage and adjustable side bolsters.
 There's a leather steering wheel with a flattened lower section, plus aluminium pedals and black headlining.

-Bi Turbo diesel Insignia GSi customers can expect to manage 38.7mpg and 186g/km - or 38.7mpg and 187g/km for the Sport Tourer.
+Insignia GSi customers can expect to manage up to 38.0mpg (WLTP) and 193g/km (NEDC) which, thanks to the cylinder deactivation system in the new 2.0-litre 230PS petrol engine, isn't much different to what this car could manage in its previous 210PS 2.0 CDTi diesel form.
 Obviously, the key criteria in fuel and CO2 returns lies with the way you'll be driving the car.
 An 'Eco Index' option in the 'info' part of the instrument binnacle display provides a coloured bar that helps you drive more economically.
 On to maintenance issues.
 Both engines share the same one year or 20,000-mile service intervals and you can download a provided 'My Vauxhall' app onto your phone that sets up reminders about servicing and MoTs and helps you find the most convenient garage to your location.
 Another part of the instrument binnacle's 'info' section has an option that allows you to view remaining oil life.
 If anything goes wrong that's not supposed to, you're covered by a three-year, 60,000-mile warranty that includes 'Vauxhall Roadside Assistance' breakdown cover.
 This can be extended by up to two years and up to a maximum of 100,000 miles at extra cost.
-As for residual values, well experts predict that after three years and 60,000 miles, this GSi will be worth around £11,625 - about 36% of its original purchase price, a reasonable return for a high value Vauxhall.
-Insurance is rated at group 28E for this diesel variant.

 |County Motor Works Vauxhall|